Join us for the 5th Annual Lake James Watershed Symposium

 Marshall Taylor.jpg

-Bob Brendle has been a resident at Lake James for over 20 years with lake history for 40 years.
+Bob Brendle was a resident at Lake James for over 20 years with lake history for 40 years.
 He has always loved the lake, working around it and spending time on it.
-He hopes to help LJEA work to protect it.
+He helped lead the water quality monitoring program for years, and even though he now resides in the Charlotte area, he still participates on the board.

 Bob Brendle.png